Our motto is My School. My Choice. My Future.

 Why you will want to work here with us:

-- We pay based on your years of experience and qualifications; this is in accordance with the Albemarle County Schools teacher pay scale.
+- We pay based on your years of experience, education, and qualifications; this is in accordance with the Albemarle County Schools teacher pay scale.

 - We offer the same great benefit package that Albemarle County does.